Apple Blueberry Crisp in Cast Iron

 Husband’s take: “I could live on this stuff!
 I wish E would stop mooching off of mine!”

 Changes I would make: Nada.
-Note: I used frozen blueberries because they were all I had on hand.
-Either is fine, but fresh is almost always better.
 By the way, if you think it looks a little runny, that’s because it is.
 I like it that way, especially with ice cream.
 Also, it was still warm when these photos were taken.